 COOP: That’s a tough one… I’d have to say GRAMMAs and the MoPADs… but truthfully it’s all GOOD!

-JH: What events and projects do you have coming up in 2004?
+JH: What events and projects do you have coming up?